Cueto looks crisp in Giants' 7-2 win over Angels - WHIZ News

 UP NEXT

 San Francisco RHP Kevin Gausman (0-1, 4.21) makes his fifth straight start Thursday after beginning the season in the bullpen.
-The Angels have not named a starter.
+LHP José Suarez (0-0, 0.00) will make his season debut for the Angels.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports